aukaio/merchant-api-python-sdk/README.rst

 Before using this client
 ------------------------

+* Be aware that this client is in beta.
+Backwards incompatible changes should not occur, but updates might be frequent.
+Comments and pull requests are welcome.
 * Make sure you are familiar with the documentation, found at: `<http://dev.mca.sh/merchant/>`_.
 Consider reading the tutorials at `<http://dev.mca.sh/tutorials/>`_.
 * Register as a merchant at `<https://my.mca.sh/ssp/merchant/>`_